 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

-Applicants that experience technical difficulties during this process should call the Grants.gov Customer Support Hotline at 800–518–4726 or 606–545–5035, which operates 24 hours a day, 7 days a week, except on federal holidays.
+For technical assistance, contact the Grants.gov Customer Support Hotline at 800–518–4726 or 606–545–5035 or at email@example.com, which operates 24 hours a day, 7 days a week, except on federal holidays.

 For assistance with any unforeseen Grants.gov technical issues beyond an applicant’s control that prevent it from submitting its application by the deadline, or any other requirement of this solicitation, contact the National Criminal Justice Reference Service (NCJRS) Response Center: toll-free at 800–851–3420; via TTY at 301–240–6310 (hearing impaired only); email firstname.lastname@example.org; fax to 301–240–5830; or web chat at https://webcontact.ncjrs.gov/ncjchat/chat.jsp